Strategies to support executive functioning in primary school aged children with FASD

 • Encourage taking turns and asking questions in conversation

-• Use social role-play to demonstrate good conversational skills
+• Use social role-play to demonstrate and develop conversational skills

-May not know where to begin a task, or in which order to do things
+May procrastinate, not know where to begin a task, or know the order in which to do things

 • Break down tasks into small, manageable steps